gerardLosa/massimodutti/README.md

 - Hide see more ships button when there aren't more
 - Show no image available image when no ship pic
 - Meets the minimum requirements

+## Log in
+You can access with the userName: duttiTest and the password: duttiPass